 Rich in essential nutrients, baby corn nutrition provides a variety of vitamins and minerals.
 It’s an excellent source of vitamin A, which is necessary for eye health and immune function.
 The vegetable also contains vitamin C, a powerful antioxidant that helps protect the body against free radicals and supports a healthy immune system.
 Additionally, baby corn offers B vitamins, including folate, which are crucial for brain development and maintaining a healthy nervous system.

-Minerals found in baby corn include potassium, which helps regulate blood pressure, and iron, which is essential for red blood cell production and preventing anemia.
+Minerals found in Baby Corn Nutrition include potassium, which helps regulate blood pressure, and iron, which is essential for red blood cell production and preventing anemia.
 Despite its small size, baby corn is a nutritional powerhouse contributing to a balanced diet, supporting overall health and well-being.
 Its versatility in cooking makes it an easy and nutritious addition to meals.

 Health Benefits